All Language Resources is an independent review site. We earn money when you click on some of the links on our site. Learn More

 Decide on Your Goals

 You’ll approach your studies in a different way if you’re learning more formal Punjabi for business or learning “survival Punjabi” for travel.
-If you’re trying to get more fluent to connect to family and friends, your approach will be different than someone who’s going to study in the Punjab.
+If you’re trying to get more fluent to connect to family and friends, your approach will be different than someone who’s going to study in Punjab.

 You can further refine your learning goals based on whether you’re a complete beginner, an intermediate learner with rusty Punjabi, or an advanced learner who is trying to reach native-level fluency.